Wildlife Warriors - Anti-Poaching Training

 When can I join?

 Summer is from October to March when average high temperatures in the Pilannesberg can regularly be over 30oC and days can be humid.
-The highest rainfall is in December and January when you get spectacular thunder and lightening shows.
+The highest rainfall is in December and January when you get spectacular thunder and lightning shows.
 Winter months of April – September are dry, with bright, clear sunny days and cooler evenings.
 Nights in June – August are particularly cold, with temperatures dropping to around 5-7oC.
 Game viewing is at its best during the winter months, as animals move in search of water and the bush thins out.
+More information on volunteering in South Africa can be found here.

 What animals will I encounter?